cmoussa1/cs236-project/README.md

    winter - 4489671.42
 ```

-We also re-calculate and output total revenue by year:
+We also re-calculate and output total revenue by year (extra credit
+opportunity #2):

 ```console
 max yearly revenue was in 2016: 16950022.06